Does your baby fall asleep while nursing, bite you, or want to nurse very often? These and other common breastfeeding problems are solved here.

 My Baby Falls Asleep While Breastfeeding

-Some babies, especially when younger than 3 or 4 months old, tend to fall asleep really quickly when nursing.
+Some babies, especially those younger than 3 or 4 months old, tend to fall asleep quickly when nursing.
 This can be a bit of a breastfeeding problem if your baby doesn’t eat enough to become full before falling asleep.
 This will mean very frequent feedings.

 In general, you should strive to have your baby feed with concentration for at least 5 or 10 minutes before going to sleep.
 If he drifts away before that, try rubbing the palm of his/her hand or foot.
 Young babies often start suckling again if stimulated in that way.